 - If you are more than three hours late in taking a tablet, you are not protected against pregnancy.
 In this case, continue to take your tablets each day as normal, but you must also use an additional method, such as a condom, for the following two days.

 Getting the most from your treatment

 - To help decide whether progestin-only contraceptive tablets are suitable for you, your physician will assess your general health.
 Make sure you attend your regular appointments with your physician.
 This is especially important if you have an existing medical condition, as your health may need to be more closely monitored.

-- Important: if you vomit or have diarrhoea it can reduce the effectiveness of progestin-only contraceptive tablets.
+- Important: if you vomit or have diarrhea it can reduce the effectiveness of progestin-only contraceptive tablets.
 If you vomit within two hours of taking a tablet, take another straightaway.
-If the vomiting continues or if you have severe diarrhoea, you must use additional contraceptive precautions such as a condom while you are ill and for two days after you recover.
+If the vomiting continues or if you have severe diarrhea, you must use additional contraceptive precautions such as a condom while you are ill and for two days after you recover.